-Generation external to the PJM region is eligible to be offered into an RPM auction if it meets specific requirements.^{59 60} Firm transmission service from the unit to the border of PJM and generation deliverability into PJM must be demonstrated prior to the start of the delivery year.
+Generation external to the PJM region is eligible to be offered into an RPM auction if it meets specific requirements.
+Firm transmission service from the unit to the border of PJM and generation deliverability into PJM must be demonstrated prior to the start of the delivery year.
 In order to demonstrate generation deliverability into PJM, external generators must obtain firm point to point transmission service on the PJM OASIS from the PJM border into the PJM transmission system or by obtaining network external designated transmission service.
 In the event that transmission upgrades are required to establish deliverability, those upgrades must be completed by the start of the delivery year.
-The following are also required: the external generating unit must be in the resource portfolio of a PJM member; 12 months of NERC/GADs unit performance data must be provided to establish an EFORd; the net capability of each unit must be verified through winter and summer testing; a letter of nonrecallability must be provided to assure PJM that the energy and capacity
+The following are also required: the external generating unit must be in the resource portfolio of a PJM member; 12 months of NERC/GADs unit performance data must be provided to assure PJM that the energy and capacity from the unit is not recallable to any other balancing authority.